Ivy-Apps/legal/pocketvibe-privacy.md

 To exercise these rights, please contact us at iliyan.germanov971@gmail.com.
 We will respond within 30 days.

+**Verification of GDPR Requests:** To protect your privacy, we will take reasonable steps to verify your identity before fulfilling any GDPR requests.
+This may include requesting additional information to confirm your identity.

 ---

 ## 5. Your Rights Under CCPA (California)